-The Channel 4 programme You Are What You Eat saw an ever-exasperated Gillian McKeith scold the nation for our insistence of chomping down on all thing sugary, salty, and fatty.
-Most of us didn't want to hear it, and took great pleasure in the opportunity to subsequently punish the nutritionist by making her eat bugs and cuddle rats during her stint on the jungle-survival reality show I'm a Celebrity.
+The Channel 4 program You Are What You Eat an ever-exasperated Gillian McKeith scolded the nation for our insistence or chomping down on all things sugary, salty, and fatty.
+Most of us didn't want to hear it, and took great pleasure in the opportunity to punish the nutritionist by making her eat bugs and cuddle rats during her stint on the jungle-survival reality show I'm a Celebrity.

-If you've got a busy workday coming up and want to stay energised from 9-5, pack your lunchbox with the below.
-It's a meal guaranteed to keep you on your A-Game, and with not a witchetty grub in sight.
+If you've got a busy workday coming up and wanting to stay energized from 9-5, pack your lunch box with the below.
+It's a meal guaranteed to keep you on your A-Game, and with a witchetty grub in sight.

 Main: Spinach Frittata

 Frittata is made from egg, which is our superfood numero uno .
 That's because eggs are full of a nutrient called choline, which improves your memory and reaction times .
-More eggy goodness comes from the vitamins B5 and B12, which both help keep your energy levels up and reduce your stress levels.
+More eggy goodness comes from the vitamins B5 and B12, both of which help keep your energy levels up and reduce your stress levels.
 Having eggs for lunch, therefore, is the perfect way to avoid that mid-afternoon slump.

-We've all seen those adverts that say eating probiotic yoghurt makes for a happy tummy, right?
-The reason that yoghurt is so great for us is that it contains the sort of good bacteria which keeps our body healthy.
+We've all seen those adverts that say eating probiotic yogurt makes a happy tummy, right?
+The reason that yogurt is so great for us is that it contains the sort of good bacteria that keeps our body healthy.
 But those bacteria are great for our brains too: they make us less emotional and make us feel more positive .

 A sprinkling of nuts also adds benefits.
 Almonds, for example, are rich in Vitamin E, which has been shown to improve cognitive performance .
-Almonds also contain magnesium , which performs the double-whammy of warding off headaches and fatigue while also preventing cortisol (the stress hormone) from entering your brain.
+Always contain magnesium , which performs the double-whammy or warding off headaches and fatigue while also preventing cortisol (the stress hormone) from entering your brain.

 Snack: Dark Chocolate